monagrland/flattaxdb/README.md

 * Use same internal data structures and methods for different source DBs.
 * Report output as far as possible with DwC terms.

+Such functionality is available with the R package [`taxadb`](https://github.com/ropensci/taxadb), but we wish to work in Python with few dependencies as possible.

 Databases supported
 -------------------
 * NCBI Taxonomy (names.dmp and nodes.dmp file from taxdump)